charles-ko-s/about-p-lab/SUPPORT.md

    - Check for app updates in the [App Store](https://apps.apple.com) or [Google Play](https://play.google.com).

 ## ❓ FAQs
-**Q: How do I delete my account?**
-A: Email us with the subject "Account Deletion Request."

 **Q: Is my data secure?**
 A: Yes!
 Read our [Privacy Policy](#) for details.